ChrisL2408/ChrisL2408/README.md

 Aspiring VC Investor & Product Manager
 --------------------------------------

 My name is Christian and I'm an Economics, Computer Science & Entrepreneurship student at McGill University.
 I'm interested in front-end web development, product, venture capital and all things startups!
-To learn more about me check out this podcast:[Podcast](https://www.youtube.com/watch?v=oQECInxJV0w)
+To learn more about me check out this podcast: [Podcast](https://www.youtube.com/watch?v=oQECInxJV0w)

 * 🌍  I'm based in Montreal